The Bridge of Sighs, the Bridge of the Sorrowful...

 He tells the tale in History of my Life:

-« The Leads, used for the confinement of state prisoners, are in fact the lofts of the ducal palace, and take their name from the large plates of lead with which the roof is covered.
+« The Leads, used for the confinement of state prisoners, are in fact the lofts of the Doge's Palace, and take their name from the large plates of lead with which the roof is covered.

 One can only reach them through the gates of the palace, the prison buildings, or by the bridge of which I have spoken called the Bridge of Sighs. »